The New And The Next

 This week, Watson talks with guest host Kelly McEvers about a rising star who has made hip-hop serious business, and the advertising tactics that life insurance companies are using to attract young people.

 KELLY MCEVERS, HOST:

 It's time for The New and The Next.

 (SOUNDBITE OF MUSIC)

-RATH: Carlos Watson is the cofounder of the online magazine Ozy.
-You can explore all the stories we talked about at npr.org/newandnext.
-Carlos, thanks again.
+MCEVERS: Carlos Watson is the co-founder of the online magazine Ozy.
+You could explore all the stories we talk about on npr.org/newandnext.
+Carlos, thank you again.